TreeLoc++: Robust 6-DoF LiDAR Localization in Forests with a Compact Digital Forest Inventory: Results

 In this section, we seek to address the following question: whether global forest inventories alone are sufficient for accurate map-to-map registration across sessions, in the absence of raw point clouds or GNSS.

 \textbf{Evaluation protocol:} This section evaluates map-to-map registration using only global forest inventories, without relying on raw point clouds.
 For each session, a single global forest inventory served as the map representation.
-System poses were sampled along each session, and at each sampled pose, nearby trees were extracted from the global inventory to form pose-centric inventories.
-TreeLoc++ descriptors were computed for these samples and matched across all session pairs to establish inter-session constraints, using a fixed overlap threshold of $\mathcal{O}(Q,C) > 0.2$.
+System poses were sampled along each session, and at each sampled pose, nearby trees were extracted from the global inventory to form pose-centric inventories. {TreeLoc++ descriptors were computed for these samples and matched across all session pairs to establish inter-session constraints, using a fixed overlap threshold of $\mathcal{O}(Q,C) > 0.2$; the rationale for this choice is discussed in Appendix F.2.}

 \textbf{TreeLoc++:} \figref{fig:evo2025} illustrates the initial and aligned trajectories of \texttt{Evo25:00-08}, along with a combined point-cloud visualization obtained by transforming scans using the aligned poses.
 Thanks to TreeLoc++'s high localization accuracy, trunk structures align consistently across sessions, even though raw point clouds are not used for constraint generation or registration.